 Dresses and jackets are for special occasions nowadays.
 Style tips?
 My advice would be size up for a dress and down for the accompanying jacket if in a wheelchair.
 That way you sit comfortably, yet the jacket looks more tailored / chic.
 Three quarter sleeves prevent fabric from swamping the wearer and shows off favourite jewellery or a manicure.

 Marj wears pyjamas over her t shirt, cotton PJs in summer and fleece in winter and always wears bed socks as her feet tend to get cold.
 We have microwaveable bed socks that give and retain heat if Marj ever gets very cold.

 Looking good all day long

 At meal times, Marj clips a tea towel around her neck to keep her clothes clean.
 It feels nicer than any sort of ‘bib’ and is more secure than a napkin.

-Sign up to retailer websites or newsletters before you buy if you can, since they tend to send you a discount code if you don’t buy anything immediately or offer a discount to encourage you to sign up to emails.
-I also use the seasonal sales or 20% off offers to replenish worn or shrunken items and drop hints to relatives before Christmas and birthdays.
+Sign up to retailer websites or newsletters before you buy if you can, since they tend to send you a discount code if you don’t buy anything immediately or offer a discount to encourage you to sign up to emails (what’s known as remarketing).
+Use seasonal sales or 20% off offers to replenish worn or shrunken items and drop hints to relatives before Christmas and birthdays.

 I know I’ve offered more conventional style tips than the opening photography may have suggested.
 However, there’s nothing stopping anyone from working a stronger look.
 Here are some awesome female role models and some coaching from GQ for the men in your life.

 A stronger look does invite (hopefully positive) comment and is a very good way of opening a conversation, if that is what you’d like.
 A bonkers charity shop scarf could be a good place to start.

-One good thing about ageing is that people expect a little eccentricity and one should care a little less about what other people think.
-So however physically ‘able’ you are, elder or carer, my last style tip is express yourself* and dress to be YOU.
+One great thing about ageing is that people expect a little eccentricity so one should care a little less about what other people think.
+However physically ‘able’ you are, elder or carer, my last style tip is express yourself* and dress to be YOU.